K3nt3L/MK-Styles/Guide/README.md

 Negative prompt : conventional,blurry, noisy, low contrast

 Punk collage refers to a visual art form associated with the punk subculture, particularly in the late 1970s and early 1980s.
 It involves creating collages using a DIY (Do It Yourself) ethos and often incorporates elements of rebellion, anti-establishment sentiments, and a raw, anarchic aesthetic.
+They  include cut-and-paste techniques, combining images, text, and found materials to create a visually striking and often politically charged composition.

+### Example

+### Prompt : Rodents playing live music negative : human, people